 The American supermarket company, Safeway, purchased three Pratt’s supermarkets in Victoria in 1963.
 The first was the successful Pratt’s Supermarket (with rooftop parking) in Frankston, Victoria.
 These stores continued to trade as Pratt’s, later Safeway Pratt’s, for a number of years.
 The first Australian supermarket to be branded as Safeway opened in Forest Hill in 1964.

 Safeway supermarkets had their origins in two grocery chains in the USA which merged and were incorporated in 1926 as Safeway Inc. The company was listed on the New York stock exchange two years later and in 1929 expanded into Canada.
 Initially cash and carry businesses, the stores gradually evolved into modern supermarkets.

-When Woolworths acquired the chain in 1985 the Safeway brand was retained in Victoria but stores in other states were rebranded as Woolworths.
+In 1985, by which time the chain had grown to 126 stores, Safeway supermarkets were acquired by Woolworths.
+Initially, the Safeway brand was retained in Victoria but stores in other states were rebranded as Woolworths.
 By 2008 there were 189 Safeway supermarkets in Victoria.
 In that year, Woolworths took the decision to re-brand all the stores with their own name.
 The last Safeway supermarket, in Wodonga in northern Victoria, closed its doors in July 2017.